 A snapshot of a blob has the same name as the base blob from which the snapshot is taken, with a

 DateTime value appended to indicate the time at which the snapshot was taken.
 For example, if the page blob URI is

-http://storagesample.core.blob.windows.net/mydrives/myvhd, the snapshot URI will be similar to
+http://storagesample.core.blob.windows.net/mydrives/myvhd, the snapshot URI will be something like

 A blob may have any number of snapshots.
-Snapshots persist until they are explicitly deleted A snapshot cannot outlive its source blob.
+Snapshots persist until they're explicitly deleted.
+A snapshot can't outlive its source blob.
 You can enumerate the snapshots associated with your blob to track your current snapshots.

 When you create a snapshot of a blob, system properties are copied to the snapshot with the same values, including:

-A lease associated with the base blob is not copied to the snapshot.
-Snapshots cannot be leased.
+A lease associated with the base blob isn't copied to the snapshot.
+Snapshots can't be leased.

 Copy operations involving blobs and snapshots follow these rules: